ABOUT THE COMMISSION

 System Plan Coordinator Joe Czapiewski at email@example.com for more information.

 Interested in Being a Commissioner?

-Anyone interested in serving on the Greater Minnesota Regional Parks and Trails Council may do so on the Secretary of State website, Boards and Commissions link:
+Anyone interested in serving on the Greater Minnesota Regional Parks and Trails Commission may complete an application for consideration at the Minnesota Secretary of State website, Boards and Commission link: